-You really don’t need to read any further to grasp the profit potential in the title loan industry.
+My point?
+You really don’t need to read any further to grasp the profit potential of a car title loan company.

-You will read a daily newspaper somewhere and stories like these will appear:
+You can read any daily newspaper and stories like the following will appear:

-A single mom, Amy Poormom in Iowa, received a $350 auto title loan for 14 days, paid only the interest portion 8 times with no portion applied to the principal, in total paying $977.
+A single mom in Iowa received a $350 auto title loan for 14 days, paid only the interest portion 8 times with no portion applied to the principal, in total paying $977.

 An auto mechanic in Tyler, Texas paid $1211 in interest and fees over 11 months; only having reduced the principal balance by $15.